 Little Savannah sat with me as we went paddling just offshore and she got to enjoy some lovely views out over The Whitsundays Islands and I got some much-needed exercise.

 Apologies for the pixelated mobile phone pics mixed in here, but you get the picture.

 Caz and Kalyra joined us in another kayak for a family paddle and it was a lovely way to start the morning activities.

-SUP – Stand Up Paddle Boarding
+5. Go Stand Up Paddle Boarding Daydream Island

 What a pleasant way to get some exercise, it really works your core muscles around your tummy area and helps with your balance, besides being a ton of fun.

-Whilst I had to rescue her a couple of times from paddling out to sea or crashing into one of the sailing boats, she did awesome for a six year old and we couldn’t get her off it.
+Whilst I had to rescue her a couple of times from paddling out to sea or crashing into one of the sailing boats, she did awesome for a six-year-old and we couldn’t get her off it.

 Next time I might throw Savannah on the front of my board, I’m sure she’d enjoy the ride.